 Southern Collard Greens Recipe

-Listen, I’ve seen how collard greens have basically become gentrified.
+Listen, I’ve seen how collard greens have become gentrified.
 The wellness industry and other food outlets often leave out African Americans’ stamp on these here greens.
 They are an important part of Black culinary heritage.
 Southern collard greens are not just a recipe, they’re at best, an honored tradition.
 A timeless piece of Black history.

 What Is The History Of Collard Greens? ✊🏾

 Oddly enough, collard greens originated near Greece.
 Yup, evidence shows Greeks and Romans aided in the cultivation of collards and kale.
-However, it wasn’t until the early 1600s that collards actually became known in the states.
+However, it wasn’t until the early 1600s that collards became known in the States.
 They were already being grown in a lot of Southern colonies and areas.
 In addition, these greens are almost exclusively grown in the South.

 What Is The Pot Likker/Pot Liquor?